 If there’s a band that’s mastered the art of capturing a mood this year, it’s Pure Bathing Culture (PBC).
 On the Portland duo’s self-titled EP, sparse drum-machine beats lay the groundwork for dreamy washes of electric guitar and synthesizers.
 At the forefront of it all, singer Sarah Versprille’s haunting vocals navigate the space between Cyndi Lauper and Beach House’s Victoria Legrand with tranquil ease.
-The result is a four-track collection that floats along as if wrapped in a gauzy haze, melding ethereal indie pop with ’80s yacht rock nostalgia to create a sound that, quite simply, sounds like a the soundtrack to a dip in a crystal-clear pool.
+The result is a four-track collection that floats along as if wrapped in a gauzy haze, melding ethereal indie pop with ’80s yacht rock to create the sonic equivalent of a dip in a crystal-clear pool.
 This Monday, Pure Bathing Culture makes its Santa Barbara debut as the opening act for fellow Portlanders STRFKR.
 Below, we play the getting-to-know-you game with Versprille and guitarist Daniel Hindman, who also serve as two-fifths of San Fran indie folk act Vetiver.

 How did you two meet?
 We met in college, actually at freshman orientation.